fadairo/novelcraft-ai/revision_instructions.md

 **Writing a literary novel**

+- You MUST revise chapters in the style of Sergio de La Pava, David Foster Wallace, Don DeLillo, or Thomas Pynchon.
 - Do not rush scenes
 - Use the characters mentioned in the outline
 - Transition smoothly between scenes